winni50927/2024Spr_projects/README.md

 2. The players' order to playe are fixed for now.
 Winni -> Peter -> Rachel -> Carol
 3. Each player can play multiple times in one round.
 4. Each player will play all the tiles and melds they can play in each round, without reservation.
+5. Winning Condition: The winner is determined as the first player to empty their hand.
+If the deck is exhausted, the winner is the player with the fewest tiles remaining in their hand, with a tiebreaker based on the lowest total value of those tiles.
+6. Player Order: The order of play is fixed.
+Winni is the first player, followed by Peter as the second, Rachel as the third, and Carol as the fourth.

 ### Hypothesis: